 Allstate home insurance has many benefits for customers, particularly newcomers.
 It offers many discounts and flexibility in creating a policy for your needs.
 While customer service reports are positive—just above the industry average, its complaints index is on the high side.
-Homeowners who expect a superior, top-of-the-line customer experience may want to look elsewhere.

-Allstate Homeowners Insurance FAQ
+Allstate Home Insurance FAQ

-Your homeowners insurance needs depend on your home’s replacement cost.
+Your homeowner’s insurance needs depend on your home’s replacement cost.
 You also need to factor in the value of your belongings and the amount of liability you may require.
-Take a look at our homeowners insurance FAQ to help you determine all your home insurance needs.
+Take a look at our homeowner’s insurance FAQ to help you determine all your home insurance needs.

 Allstate home insurance is available in all 50 states.

 Allstate underwrites all its own home insurance policies.
 This means there’s no dealing with a third party.

 Allstate homeowners policies typically cover damage caused by: